Caduser2020/lfs-installer/README.md

 ## Getting Started

-Download the 'install.sh' & 'wget-list.txt' files onto the machine that you are installing Linux from scratch on.
+Download the 'install.sh' & 'wget-list.txt' files onto the Downloads folder of the machine that you are installing Linux from scratch on.
 Then, run the command below to start the install.
 ```
 bash install.sh
 ```